Timber Framers GUILD Member LICENsED Sawmill Red Seal Carpenter employer

 The Maritime Lumber Bureau licenses our sawyer to grade lumber and timber.

 Red Seal Carpenters and Timber Framers Guild Members fabricate our frames.
-We use the finest-made German and Japanese tools available.
+We use the finest German and Japanese tools available.

 Matt Bernier, Red Seal Carpenter, operating Makita 7104 Chain Mortiser.
 Luc Gallant, Red Seal Carpenter, operating Mafell Tilting Drilling Station.